How effective are smoke detectors?

 How important is it to clean my detectors?

 Cleaning is easy.
 Just vacuum the detector once a month.
-This will keep the openings to the sensing chamber free of dust, residue from cooking vapors and insects.
+This will keep the openings to the sensing chamber free of dust and residue from cooking vapors and insects.

 What about changing batteries?

 Smoke detector batteries should last at least one year under normal conditions.
 The biggest reason that smoke detectors don't work is because people remove the batteries, e.g., to stop the low battery signal or a nuisance alarm, and forget to replace them.
 When a battery reaches the end of its service life, the detector will give a short beep every minute or so.
 It is easy to remove the battery and then forget to replace it.
 The best way to prevent this is to replace batteries at the same time each year before the low battery signal begins.
 The Huntington Beach Fire Department suggests replacing smoke detector batteries when re-setting clocks for the fall time change.

 For information about Fire Department education programs, please see Safety Education.

 Since its inception in 2016, the Homeless Task Force has had more than 1,600 occasions to assist individuals with housing referrals, mental and physical health referrals, bus passes, DMV forms, gas cards, food, mailing addresses, and family reunifications